Tag Archives: thrushes.

 Swainson’s thrush kicks off fall migration season

-Photo by Hans Toom/Pixabay • The Swainson’s thrush is named for 19th-century naturalist William John Swainson.
+Photo by Hans Toom/Pixabay • The Swainson’s thrush is named for 19th-century naturalist William Swainson.
 A yearly visitor to the region, the bird’s appearance provides visible evidence that fall migration has started in earnest.

 I like to kick off fall migration with a warbler sighting, but for a change of pace, a Swainson’s thrush showed up in my yard on Labor Day weekend.